 The Institute also provides certain benefits, including accumulated sick and vacation pay, retirement allowance, group benefits, and life insurance, for certain employees pursuant to certain contracts and union agreements.
-The most recent actuarial valuation was completed as at March 31, 2013 and extrapolated to March 31, 2015.
+The most recent actuarial valuation was completed as at March 31, 2016.